-A spin-Peierls system (DMe-DCNQI)2Li has been studied with W-band EPR (\approx 94 GHz) to unveil a charge transport mechanism in the insulating $4k{\rm F}$ -CDW state above $T{\rm SP}$.
-The electron hopping between the neighbor DCNQI columns provides an additional broadening of the EPR linewidth, since the neighbor columns are generally non-equivalent to each other with respect to g-shift.
-The obtained intercolumn hopping rates led us to a conclusion that the electron hopping to a hole soliton carrying fractional charge of $\frac{e}{2}$ in the neighbor column, dominates the intercolumn charge transport.
+A spin-Peierls system (DMe-DCNQI)2Li is studied with W-band electron paramagnetic resonance (EPR) (\approx 94 GHz) to unveil a charge transport mechanism in the insulating $4k{\rm F}$ charge density wave state above $T{\rm SP}$.
+The electron hopping between the neighbor DCNQI columns provides an additional broadening of the EPR linewidth, since the neighbor columns are generally nonequivalent to each other with respect to g shift.
+The obtained intercolumn hopping rates lead us to the conclusion that the electron hopping to a hole soliton carrying a fractional charge of $\frac{e}{2}$ in the neighbor column dominates the intercolumn charge transport.